Updated on August 23, 2022

 In the State of Texas, your actions are considered trespassing if the following apply:

 You entered someone else's property without permission to do so, or you remained on that property after being told to leave.

 You did not have consent to be on the property in question.

 The owner of the property in question gave proper notice that entry was not allowed.

 Many trespass charges hinge on whether or not the owner of the property gave proper notice.
 Trespass cases are often complicated, but an experienced Temple criminal defense attorney can help.

 Giving Proper Notice

-No Trespassing Signs – When a property owner posts signs that read No Trespassing that are positioned to be seen, it means do not enter without permission.
+When a property owner or manager posts a No Trespassing sign (or multiple signs) clearly and visibly on the property, it means do not enter without permission.

 Do Not Wait to Consult with an Experienced Temple Criminal Defense Attorney

 If you are facing a trespassing charge, attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Temple, Texas, is on your side and standing by to help.
-Your case is important, so please do not hesitate to contact or call us at 254-501-4040 today.
+Your case is important, so please do not hesitate to contact us online or call us at (254) 781-4222 today.